-Recently, the communities of Mbossedji and Yougouré built their first poultry sheds, completing the next step towards developing self-sufficiency.
+Recently, the communities of Mbossedji built their first poultry shed, completing the next step towards developing self-sufficiency.
 Through training and assistance from CREATE!’s technicians, cooperative members can pursue their shared economic ambitions.

 Women are learning how to care for the chickens as they grow and then sell the grown chickens in the weekly market and in other nearby communities.
 Women will also be able to supplement the diets of their families with the chicken that they raise themselves.
 “We used to eat chicken very rarely because it was expensive.
 We recently built a poultry shed in the village site and we are in the first production,” says Ndeye Diop, Cooperative Garden President in Mbossedji.
 “It is a pleasure for all of the community to start poultry production in the village because we didn’t have easy access to chicken.”

-Mbossedji and Yougouré are both in extremely hot regions of Senegal.
+Mbossedji is in an extremely hot region of Senegal.
 However, with the right conditions and care, this project is highly successful.
 Windows create natural ventilation in the sheds, and people often string together old feedbacks to use as window shades during the hot hours of the day.
 At night, women place battery-powered lights in the poultry shed.
 Darkness is stressful for chickens, so illumination at night ensures that chickens remain healthy and calm.
 The women use a small solar panel to charge the lights’ battery pack during the day so that the lights can stay on throughout the long equatorial night.

 Pursuing Economic Ambitions

 Poultry is highly profitable to sell in the markets.
-Combined with selling vegetables from their community gardens, women in Mbossedji and Yougouré will be generating a steady income from their villages!
-“We have the possibility to stay with our families and gain a living,” Fatou Diop, a mother of eight from Yougouré tells us.
+Combined with selling vegetables from their community gardens, women in Mbossedji will be generating a steady income from their villages!
 A reliable income means being able to afford to send your children to school, purchase clothes and supplies, pay for transportation, buy enough groceries, and more.
-As part of the development projects, CREATE!‘s technicians will assist women in starting their own VSLAs (Voluntary Savings & Lending Associations) in Mbossedji and Yougouré.
+As part of the development projects, CREATE!‘s technicians will assist women in starting their own VSLA (Voluntary Savings & Lending Associations) in Mbossedji.
 This way, women will not only be saving the income they’re earning but also be able to take out loans for household needs.

 A Traditional Senegalese Recipe:

-We are excited that Darou Mbossedji, Yougouré, and many more of our partner villages are running successful poultry sheds from their communities!
+We are excited that Mbossedji and many more of our partner villages are running successful poultry sheds from their communities!
 We would like to see this prosperity spread across villages in rural Senegal.
 In celebration of the success of our partners, we’d like to share a traditional Senegalese chicken recipe with you from Panning the Globe.
 Bon appetit!